 Proposed Mr Tidey and seconded by Mr Edwards “That the sum of £17 10s for Estate Duty and the sum of £22 10s 6d for Succession Duty be paid forthwith” Carried unanimously.

-So that is how the Parish Council became Custodian Trustees to the Vintage Field, now known as the Memorial Field, we think re-named at the time of the unveiling of the War Memorial, adjoining the site, on 20th March 1921 by Brigadier-General Cockerill, M.P.
+So that is how the Parish Council became Custodian Trustees to the Vintage Field, now known as the Memorial Field managed by the Charles Maw Trust (managed by the Parish Council), we think re-named at the time of the unveiling of the War Memorial, adjoining the site, on 20th March 1921 by Brigadier-General Cockerill, M.P.

 The laying out and planting of the field was paid for by C.T.
 Maw Esq. who kindly donated the sum of £110 for this purpose.
 Past use since the 1920’s has been as a cricket field used by Nutfield Cricket Club for many years and since 1932 as a football field.